Nagendra1997/mesibo-documentation/1-chatbot/reference/utilities.md

 }

 startTimer(3000);
-//timeout handler will be fired after three seconds
+//Timer callback will be fired after three seconds
 ```

 ## `timeInMicros()`